PabloLION/whisper-note/README.md

   - Maybe add [textual](https://github.com/Textualize/textual) as a front end
   - Run model by user speech input
   - Try small and fast English only model
+  - Add a "Recording..." indicator every 5 seconds the input is idle.
+  - Add logger to distinguish between log and model output

 ## Special thanks